loganoz/horses3d/utils/ParaView/README.md

 - Generating 2D slices from 3D results and writing them to disk in *.csv format for easy plotting.
 - Rendering 3D views of CFD results using thresholds and opacity schemes.

-Additionally, `python` scripts to perform other pre- and post-proecssing tasks are provided
+Additionally, `python` scripts to perform other pre- and post-proecssing tasks are also provided.

 >[!IMPORTANT]
 > These `pvbatch` scripts have been tested on ParaView versions 5.11.0-MPI, 5.12.0-MPI and 5.13.2-MPI.
 Using different versions might lead to unexpected issues.